maxlindmark/perch-growth/README.md

 Once you've successfully run `renv::restore()` you can reproduce our results by running R/main-analysis/01-fit-temp-models-predict.qmd and R/main-analysis/02-fit-vbge.qmd-->

 Scripts for data preparation are found in prepare-data.
-This repository contains all raw files needed except ERSST data because it's too big.
-The code to download it again is in the script though.
+This repository contains all raw files needed.
 You can also jump straight to the analysis-scripts using data in data/for-analysis, where output from data preparation scripts are stored.